felixleopoldo/benchpress/docs/source/module_add.rst

 ########################

-In order to create a new parameters module, you can make a copy of the template module `new_params <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params>`__ as
+To create a new parameters module, you may either copy the template module `new_params <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params>`__ as

 .. prompt:: bash

     cp -r resources/module_templates/new_params workflow/rules/parameters/new_params

-Alternatively, you may copy one of the existing modules.
+or one of the existing modules.
 This line copies the :ref:`sem_params` module to a new module named ``sem_params_copy``.

 .. prompt:: bash